doorfortyfour/TileWorldCreator/docs/Workflow.md

 `Use layer`
 The generated map layer it should use for instantiation
 `Use subdivided map`
 If true, objects will be placed similiar to tiles by using the subdivided map.
 That means for a 1x1 cell it will place 2x2 objects.
 If this is not desired leave it off.
-`bPosition offset & Rotation offset & Scale offset`
+`Position offset`
+`Rotation offset`
+`Scale offset`
 Add an additional transform offset to the object
 `Childs`
 When enabled you can assign an additional child object which will be instantiated in a certain radius around the parent object.
+`Random Position`
+`Random Rotation`
-`Random Position & Random Rotation & Random Scaling`
+`Random Scaling`
 Modifies the objects transform by random values.
 `Merge`
 Merge the instantiated objects in to clusters.